FileCatalyst Workflow and Webmail all versions.

 For an additional fee, our FileCatalyst Support team can assist you with this process.
 Please contact your account representative for more details.
 This fee is waived if the SSL Certificate is purchased from FileCatalyst.
 We use Thawte as our Trusted Certificate Vendor.

-These instructions assume you acquired your full certificate chain from Thawte and that steps from another provider may differ.
+These instructions assume you acquired your certificate containing a full chain from Thawte and that steps from another provider may differ.

 Note: To renew or upgrade an existing certificate please follow the same steps as for a new certificate, however, use a different name for the keystore file, for example, -keystore .keystoreNew